UX Design - Design System - User Research - UI Design

 A review of content, flows, and interaction patterns revealed several friction points:

-- Weak differentiation between discovery content and actionable planning tasks
+- • Confusion between discovery content and actionable tasks

-These findings indicated the core issue was architectural.
-Visitors needed structured pathways that matched their intent: explore, plan, compare, purchase.
+Visitors needed structured pathways that matched their intent:

 Design Strategy

-We reorganized navigation and content grouping around clear mental models:
+We reorganized navigation and content grouping based on clear mental models: "Explore Parks," "Plan Your Visit," "Compare Ticket Options," and "Purchase & Prepare."

-We prioritized responsive behavior at critical planning and purchase stages, ensuring users could transition seamlessly between desktop and mobile during multi-step decision journeys.
+We prioritized responsive behavior at critical planning stages, ensuring users could transition seamlessly between desktop and mobile during their journeys.

 Impact & Outcomes